vantwoutmaarten/solidity-practice-part2/README.md

 A very trivial HTML/Javascript website to connect your metamask wallet and interact with the Fund Me contract.

+copied the ethers.js file and added it to our page, so we manually added ethers lib to our local front-end.

+With the Ethers Web3Provider takes the endpoint provided by metamask/ window.ethereum and can create a provider from it.

 Project 9: Hardhat Smart Contract Lottery
 Project 10: NextJS Smart Contract Lottery (Full Stack / Front End) Project 11: Hardhat Starter Kit